algo-hhu/exact-kmeans/README.md

 # exact-kmeans

 This package computes exact solutions to the $k$-means problem using integer linear programming (ILP).
+It can also compute exact solution for k-means with lower and upper bound constraints, outliers and the combination of both.
 Since our plain ILP solution to the problem was too slow, we implemented a branch-and-bound algorithm that computes multiple ILP solutions for different cluster sizes to find the optimal cluster sizes $[c_1, \ldots, c_k]$.
 The ILPs are implemented using [Gurobi](https://www.gurobi.com/).
 You will need a [Gurobi license](https://www.gurobi.com/downloads/) to be able to run the code.